The scarcity of these metals: a challenge for the societies of tomorrow

-Many metals are essential for21st-century technologies, particularly many "green" technologies, such as batteries, solar panels,wind turbine magnets, and fiber optics.
-Some of these metals are considered "critical" because their supply is uncertain.
+Many metals are essential for21st-century technologies, including numerous “green” technologies such as batteries, solar panels,wind turbine magnets, and fiber optics.
+Some of these metals are considered “critical” because their supply is uncertain.

 Alexandre Cugerone, University of Montpellier; Bénédicte Cenki-Tok, University of Montpellier and Emilien OLIOT, University of Montpellier

-We seek to understand how certain critical metals concentrate in the Earth's crust in order to extract them more easily, with a view to inspiring new methods of exploration and environmentally responsible recovery of certain waste products from past mining operations, particularly in France and Europe.
+We are seeking to understand how certain critical metals concentrate in the Earth’s crust so that they can be extracted more easily, with the aim of inspiring new methods for the exploration and environmentally responsible recovery of certain wastes from past mining operations, particularly in France and Europe.

-These critical metals (rare earths, cobalt, lithium, platinum group metals, germanium, etc.) are found either in minute quantities, scattered throughout base metals such as zinc and copper, or sometimes in hyperconcentrated minerals smaller than a tenth of a millimeter.
-To understand this fundamental difference with an everyday example, consider a single chocolate cake, with melted chocolate evenly distributed throughout the cake batter, and chocolate chips.
-Once the cake is baked, which form of chocolate is easiest for chocolate lovers to retrieve?
-The chips, of course!
-The principle is the same in our study: it is easier to extract critical metals from small concentrated minerals (our chocolate chips) than from those scattered throughout the base ore (the melted chocolate in the cake batter).
+In fact, these critical metals (rare earth elements, cobalt, lithium, platinum group metals, germanium, etc.) are found either in minute quantities, scattered throughout base metals such as zinc and copper, or, in some cases, in highly concentrated minerals smaller than one-tenth of a millimeter.
+To fully understand this fundamental difference using an everyday example, consider a single chocolate cake: one with melted chocolate evenly distributed throughout the batter, and another with chocolate chips.
+Which form of chocolate is easiest for food lovers to get their hands on once the cake is baked?
+The chocolate chips, of course!
+The principle is the same in our study: it is easier to extract critical metals from small, concentrated minerals (our chocolate chips) rather than from those scattered throughout the base ore (the melted chocolate in the cake batter).

-Many natural metallic substances are still mined today, such as base metals and ferrous metals (copper, zinc, iron, manganese, etc.) and precious metals (gold, silver, platinum, etc.).
-"Technological metals " such as lithium, rare earths, tungsten, and other rare metals (germanium, gallium, indium) have become indispensable due to the digital revolution and are also crucial for the development of "green technologies."
+Many natural metallic substances are still mined today, such as base metals and ferrous metals (copper, zinc, iron, manganese, etc.) or precious metals (gold, silver, platinum, etc.).
+“Technological metals, ” such as “lithium, ” “rare earth elements, ” tungsten, or other rare metals (germanium, gallium, indium), have become indispensable due to the digital revolution and are also crucial for the development of “green technologies.”

 See also: